Prospective DPMI and past DPMI participants currently enrolled at MIIS are eligible to apply for DPMI Plus.

 - The internship must be a minimum of 35 hours of work per week (preferably 40).

 - The organization must provide an environment in which you can apply tools, concepts, and related skills introduced during DPMI training.

 - The internship must take place in a setting with at least three paid, full-time employees.

 - The internship must be supervised by someone who is able to provide you with regular feedback regarding the quality of your work.
 Ideally, this individual will also serve as a mentor.

 - DPMI Plus participants are not permitted to enroll in any other academic programs for credit while completing DPMI Plus other than (a) 1-4 units of language credit; (b) DPMI 8610 and 8620; or (c) IEM Practicum.

 - Students completing DPMI Plus during their final semester must complete all their degree requirements before beginning their DPMI Plus assignment.

 - Academic credit is not given for the professional service experience; it is awarded for completion of deliverables approved by DPMI Plus.
-The professional service experience provides participants with the setting to carry out this assignment.
+The professional service experience provides participants with the setting to carry out this assignments.

 DPMI Plus 8650B (3 credits)